What Matters To Health Care Voters: 5 Voices From New Hampshire

 "So we're going to need to decide together — what does health care mean?" she says.
 "What do we intend to cover for everybody?
 What are the choices?
 And how do we want to make the choices about cost and quality?"

-This is a debate the entire country is having — it's just most visible right now among the Democrats running for President.
+This is a debate the entire country is having — it's just most visible right now among the Democrats running for president.
 The votes that people in New Hampshire cast two months from now will be a way for some Americans to start making their preferences known.